-"full of rocks," c.
-1400, from rock (n.1) + -y (2); "unsteady," 1737, from rock (v.1).
-Meaning "difficult, hard" is recorded from 1873, and may represent a bit of both.
+"full of rocks," late 15c., rokki, from rock (n.1) + -y (2).
+Earlier in Middle English as rochi (c.
+1300), from French roche.
+The sense of "unsteady, unstable, tottering" is by 1737, from rock (v.1).
+The meaning "difficult, hard" is recorded from 1873, and may represent a bit of both.

-The Rocky Mountains so called by 1802, translating French Montagnes Rocheuses, first applied to the Canadian Rockies.
+The Rocky Mountains were so called by 1802, translating French Montagnes Rocheuses, first applied to the Canadian Rockies.
 "The name is not directly self-descriptive but is an approximate translation of the name of the former Native American people here known as the Assiniboin ....
 The mountains are in fact not noticeably rocky" [Room].
 Bright notes that "These Indians were called /assiniipwaan/, lit. 'stone Sioux', by their Cree (Algonkian) neighbors".